 Why is the Council proposing a parking space hierarchy?

-30-40 percent of street space is dedicated to parking and there are many competing demands for this space from different vehicle users.
+30-40 percent of street space is dedicated to parking.
+There are many competing demands for this space from different vehicle users.
 This can result in conflicts and poor safety outcomes.

-As the city continues to grow and as we implement more integrated transport strategies it is expected that there will be increased pressure on our ability to provide on-street parking spaces.
-A parking space hierarchy will help us balance these demands and prioritise our street space towards the highest priority uses in different areas.
+As the city continues to grow and we implement more integrated transport strategies it is likely that our ability to provide on-street parking spaces will decrease.
+A parking space hierarchy will help us balance demands and prioritise our street space towards the highest priority uses in different areas.

-The hierarchy seeks to balance access to parking for those who really need it and other important things, such as improving safety, promoting walking, cycling, and public transport, and reducing carbon emissions.
+The hierarchy seeks to balance access to parking for those who really need it and other important things, such as improving safety, providing road space for walking, cycling, and public transport, and reducing carbon emissions.
 Creating these parking space hierarchies for different parts of the city can help us improve decision-making when deciding what type of parking needs to go where.

 How do you make sure there is enough parking in the right places?

-There are a number of factors that affect where parking is most needed – for example location relative to key areas such as shops and services, price, convenience, time restriction, purpose of travel, who is travelling and distance from desired destination.
+There are a number of factors that affect where parking is most needed – for example close to key areas such as shops and services, price, convenience, time restriction, purpose of travel, who is travelling and distance from desired destination.

 Demand for parking means more popular parking spaces will have lower availability as, at certain times of the day, they exceed 85 percent occupancy.

-The Council aims to achieve the internationally recognised benchmark of 85 percent occupancy (15 percent vacancy) to reduce the congestion associated with searching for a free parking space and to get the best use of the available street space.
+The Council aims to achieve the internationally recognised benchmark of 85 percent occupancy (15 percent vacancy) to reduce the congestion associated with searching for a free parking space and to get the best use of the available street space - like driving around the block several times waiting for a space to become available.
 The Council uses time limits and parking fees to manage demand and achieve this goal.

 Doesn’t free parking support retail in the central area?

-The provision of free parking, even if time limited, results in a lower turnover of vehicles and means that fewer people can use the space each day.
+Free parking, even with a time limit, results in a lower turnover of vehicles and means that fewer people can use the space each day.
 Low vacancy rates lead to localised congestion as cars have to drive around for longer searching for a free parking space.

 How much money does the Council make from parking fees and/or infringements?
 What does the Council spend parking revenue on?